-- Timing of treatment initiation is triggered by relapse activity in all cohorts. - Across cohorts, higher initial ARRs were generally associated with a greater treatment response. - Patients with delayed treatment start (cohorts 3 and 4) had low ARRs in the fifth year after diagnosis. - EDSS progression in the 5 years after diagnosis seems to be largely independent of time of treatment initiation. - Cohort 3, who initiated DMT 2-5 years after diagnosis, had the least favourable ARR and EDSS over time. - It was more common for patients who initiated treatment later to receive therapy indicated for patients with high disease activity.
+- Across cohorts, higher initial ARRs were generally associated with a greater ARR reduction. - Patients with delayed treatment start (cohorts 3 and 4) had low ARRs in the fifth year after diagnosis. - EDSS progression in the 5 years after diagnosis seems to be largely independent of time of treatment initiation. - Cohort 3, who initiated DMT 2-5 years after diagnosis, had the least favourable ARR and EDSS over time.